 - Le Blé (locations only in Buenos Aires).
 I had yogurt and granola for breakfast here a couple of times, which I enjoyed.
 The dessert was less impressive.
 The café con leche was a little burnt, but it came in a huge mug that rivaled a bowl.
 I can’t be too picky about coffee served in a mug that big, even if the coffee itself wasn’t memorable.
 (What’s that quote about wanting bigger portions of lackluster food?)

 - Starbucks.
 It’s Starbucks: you know what you’re getting every time you visit.
 I know, global chains are evil, and local cafés offer a more authentic glimpse into what a city is like.
 I do prefer local cafés; of course, I do.
-But sometimes – after you’ve sweat through your tshirt while spending 30 minutes trying to find Eva Perón’s grave in the Buenos Aires heat – you’re just too drained to walk a mile to the cute and quirky café with glowing reviews, and you need a tall iced nonfat caramel macchiato from the Starbucks at the corner, stat.
+But sometimes–like after you’ve sweat through your tshirt while spending 30 minutes trying to find Eva Perón’s grave in the Buenos Aires heat–you’re just too drained to walk a mile to the cute and quirky café with glowing reviews, and you need a tall iced nonfat caramel macchiato from the Starbucks at the corner, stat.

 I was realll healthy in Buenos Aires (#whole30).
 In addition to a merienda, I would have ice cream almost every day.
 With the summer heat in the city I was grateful for the ice cream shops on every block.
 These were the shops I visited multiple times: